-In another important decision where both settlement and commitment mechanisms were implemented, the Board initiated a full-fledged investigation against Singer sewing machines on 4 March 2020 (Decision No. 21-11/147-M).
-In the investigation, the Authority assessed that the dealership agreements Singer had with its resellers included a non-compete clause that exceeded the time limit set by the legislation (ie, five years), alongside resale price maintenance practices.
+In another important decision where both settlement and commitment mechanisms were implemented, the Board initiated a full-fledged investigation against Singer Sewing Machines on 4 March 2020 (Decision No. 21-11/147-M).
+In the investigation, the Authority assessed that the dealership agreements Singer had with its resellers included a non-compete clause that exceeded the time limit set by legislation (ie, five years), alongside resale price maintenance practices.
 During the investigation, Singer applied both settlement and commitment mechanisms.
-While Singer submitted its commitments addressing the deletion of the non-compete clause, it also applied before the Authority for conclusion of the investigation through the settlement mechanism by accepting its resale price maintenance violation The Board accepted Singer's commitments as it was deemed that the commitments were adequate to restore competition.4 Further to the acceptance of the commitments, the Board evaluated and accepted Singer's settlement application and rendered its decision to decrease the administrative monetary fine by 25 per cent for resale price maintenance violation.5
+While Singer submitted its commitments addressing the deletion of the non-compete clause, it also applied before the Authority for conclusion of the investigation through the settlement mechanism by accepting its resale price maintenance violation.
+The Board accepted Singer's commitments as it was deemed that the commitments were adequate to restore competition.
+Further to the acceptance of the commitments, the Board evaluated and accepted Singer's settlement application and rendered its decision to decrease the administrative monetary fine by 25 per cent for resale price maintenance violation.

-2 Decision No. 21-37/524-258 (5 August 2021).
+Decision No. 21-37/524-258 (5 August 2021).

-3 Decision No. 21-41/610-297 (2 September 2021).
+Decision No. 21-42/614-301 (9 September 2021).

-In a more recent decision, the Board rendered a decision where it accepted the commitments proposed by Türkiye Şişe ve Cam Fabrikaları AŞ (Şişecam) and Sisecam Çevre Sistemleri AS (Çevre Sistemleri) to remedy competition concerns relating to abuse of dominance in the glass production market.
-This decision marks the first time since the Amendment Law was enacted that the Board approved the commitments submitted at the preliminary investigation stage.6
+Additionally, the Board rendered a decision where it accepted the commitments proposed by Türkiye Şişe ve Cam Fabrikaları AŞ (Şişecam) and Sisecam Çevre Sistemleri AS (Çevre Sistemleri) to remedy competition concerns relating to abuse of dominance in the glass production market.
+This decision marks the first time since the Amendment Law was enacted that the Board approved the commitments submitted at the preliminary investigation stage.